Editor’s Note: This post was originally published in October 2020. Updated May 2021.

 Want to find out more about microblading?
 Follow the links:

-Draw the desired shape using a thin marker.
+Draw the desired shape using a thin, surgical marker.
+If you can find it, white marker works better because dark ones may leave color in the incisions.
 Don’t use a brow pencil since it will a) cause irritation and even infection once the skin is broken and b) inevitably smudge.

-Prepare your pigment, sanitize your tools with alcohol, and put on surgical gloves.
+Put on surgical gloves, prepare your pigment, and remove the sterilized disposable tool from its packaging without contaminating.
 Try not to touch any other surface except your clean skin.

 Wipe off the remaining pigment and blood.